 We first chose the most classic thing to do to explore a city like Copenhagen – walking around leisurely.

-Since he’s been in Copenhagen before, my hubby was my personal tour guide.
+Since he’s been in Copenhagen before, hubby was my personal tour guide.
 Nothing much was planned, but rather we did a more spontaneous tour, randomly taking streets that piqued our interests.

 If ever you want a more detailed self-guided tour, here’s a walking tour map guide I found that you may find interesting.